Diini03/somalinetworkdevelopers/README.md

 # Somali Network Developers (SND)

-> A working index of Somali software engineers, designers and data people — vetted, ranked, and reachable in a single click.
+> A working web index of Somali software engineers, designers and data people — vetted, ranked, and reachable in a single click.

 ![SND preview](./docs/preview.png)